Skellefteå Municipality: Economy

-The largest employer in Skellefteå Municipality is the mining company Boliden AB, with about 1,200 employees.
+The largest employer in Skellefteå Municipality is the mining company Boliden AB, with about 1,200 employees, in some mines around Boliden and two metallurgical plants, one in Boliden and the other one, Rönnskärsverken near Skelleftehamn.
+Alimak produces elevators.

 Elections

 Riksdag

 These are the results of the elections to the Riksdag for Skellefteå Municipality since the 1972 municipal reform.
 SCB did not publish the party's results for the Sweden Democrats between 1988 and 1998 because of the party's small size nationally.